 *Note: During the COVID-19 Pandemic, some embassies cancelled in-person written exams and instead required applicants to submit proof of language ability using test scores, such as TOEFL or JLTP.
 Be sure to check what the requirements are in your country for your year.

 The second time that language proficiency test scores matter is when you apply to universities for a Letter of Provisional Acceptance after passing the Primary Screening.
-The universities may require that you submit language proficiency test scores (this is particularly true for programs taught in Japanese!), so I recommend you check the websites for the programs that you want to apply to in advance.
+The universities may require that you submit language proficiency test scores.
+This is particularly true for programs taught in Japanese!
+I recommend you check the websites for the programs that you want to apply to in advance.